Emma Hughes

 Commercial Dispute Resolution

-- Emma is presently instructed by a life insurance broker in relation to claims and counterclaims arising out of the termination of an agency agreement.
+- Lifesearch v MPG.
+Acting for a life insurance broker in relation to a dispute arising out of the termination of an agency agreement (led by George McPherson).

-- PPG Industries v F&G Trading (2020-ongoing): Emma acts for the claimant in proceedings on-going in the London Circuit Commercial court concerning the termination of a lease for ISO shipping containers.
+- PPG Industries v F&G Trading.
+Sole counsel for the claimant in proceedings on-going in the London Circuit Commercial court concerning the termination of a lease for ISO shipping containers (2020 – 2022).

 Emma’s experience of aviation disputes (acting for airlines, manufacturers and providers of aircraft maintenance and support services and aircraft charterers in cases in court and in arbitration) and banking and finance disputes and is set out above.